Lp-Francois/Cybersecurity/README.md

 	* Unexplained significant level of traffic
 	* unusual ingoing or outgoing accesses with unusual sites
 	* over busy networks links
-	* complaining from users or from remote systems {todo : developper la ligne}
+	* complaining from users or from remote systems

 	* __Passive NIDS__: watch and alert,
 	* __Active NIDS__: watch and may interrupt suspected sessions.
 Use this way when false positive are rare.